2012 Waller killings: Murder obsession

+According to authorities, Sesler was heavily inspired by mass murder events such as the Columbine High School massacre and the Virginia Tech shooting.
+Investigators found a research paper on his laptop about serial killers such as Ted Bundy, David Berkowitz, Aileen Wuornos, Jerry Brudos and Jeffrey Dahmer, as well as mass murderers such as Charles Whitman, and Kip Kinkel, in which Sesler graded them on killing methods and what kind of weapons they use.

-Shooting and arrest
+Shooting

+Familicide

-On Monday, March 19, 2012, someone reported gunshots coming from the family home; however, nothing was discovered by police when they arrived.
+On Monday, March 19, 2012, a report was made about gunshots coming from the family home; however, nothing was discovered by police when they arrived.

 At some point before 1 p.m. the following day, Rhonda Sesler took Trey to the garage to show him a dent in her car that was made recently by an unrelated party, and Trey instantly took this opportunity to shoot her at point blank range with a .22 rifle four times.
 His father is believed to have been asleep at this time.
 He then walked back inside the home and shot his brother, who initially survived being shot and locked himself in the bathroom, only for Sesler to break down the door and execute his wounded brother with a pistol.
-At this point his father was awoken by the gunshots and was then shot twice.

 Sesler then moved through the family home armed with an AR-15-style rifle, firing at his mother at least twice.
-He proceeded to the bathroom and shot his brother once in the head, then delivered a final shot to his father.
+He proceeded to the bathroom and shot his brother Mark once in the head.
+Sesler's father Lawton was killed last.
 After the shootings, Sesler wrote things such as: "I love my mom, dad and brother" and "God forgive me because I cannot forgive myself” all over the family home.
-He then proceeded to wreck the family home and kill every family pet.
 Waller police chief Phil Rehak described the crime scene as a "war zone".

+Arrest

 Sesler loaded his 2010 black Ford Mustang with a Hi-Point model 995 carbine rifle and over 100 rounds of ammunition.
 He drove to Waller High School, from which Sesler had graduated, and sat in the parking lot contemplating on following through with his plan.
 He ultimately decided not to proceed, and instead drove to a friend's home, where he also slept that evening.
 Police received a call from family members asking for a welfare check, as they hadn't heard from anyone in the house.
 Police went to the home at 1 p.m. and the bodies of Sesler's family were discovered and an arrest warrant was issued for him.
 Sesler was located and arrested at the friend's house in Magnolia, Texas at 9:30 p.m. the same day.

 After the shooting, Sesler told investigators that he killed his family because they were the "first immediate human targets in [his] sight", disputing the media's claim that the reason for killing his family was to spare them the shame of his planned school shooting as inaccurate.
 Sesler backed out of the school shooting portion of his plan because it all became "too real".
 He was placed on suicide watch within days of his arrest.